minprog/platforms/django/lectures/sql/index.md

         <a href="{% url 'logout' %}">Log Out</a>
     {% endblock %}

-Finally, to allow the user to log out, we’ll update the `logout_view` function so that it uses Django’s built-in `logout` function:
+Finally, to allow the user to log out, we'll update the `logout_view` function so that it uses Django's built-in `logout` function:

     def logout_view(request):
         logout(request)